 HVAC companies can publish individual city pages for each of their service areas.
 For example, if you are based in Dallas, you can create service pages for Plano, Mesquite, and Frisco, along with every other town you work in.
 DataPins can enhance city pages by automatically adding new and unique content when you complete jobs in the respective locations.

-If your primary goal is to show up on Google Maps in a high-population area, you must purchase physical office space and verify it through Google Business Profile.
+If your primary goal is to show up on Google Maps in a high-population area, you must purchase physical office space and verify it through Google My Business.
 Sometimes moving your business location is a smart strategy for SEO.
 You must weigh the pros and cons of moving your business to a new location.